genexyz/Itemfy-Backend/README.md

 ## How to set up the app locally

-1. Install the required dependecies
+1. Install the required dependencies

 ```
 npm install